eclam/ReservoirLevels/README.md

 - run `spark-submit --master=local[2] weather_csv_consolidate.py`
     - parse all the files together properly (needs to be edited and adjust properly)
 - run `combine_data.py` into workable file format for our models (need to be eventually done)

+NOTE:
+- Some stations specialize in certain metric recording.
+    -I.E. Kelp Reefs is a wind station and is terrible for our purposes